 Here’s where that path is leading us.
 In the near term we will add about one acre of vines to our present four, keeping our overall vineyard area small.
 This will enable our family and a few employees to give personal attention to every vine.
 And we’ll be able to maximize the quality of our wines by producing them in relatively small batches.

-As soon as we’re open, we hope to meet you here at Links Bridge Vineyards!
+That means that you are now part of where we’re heading.
+We hope to meet you soon at Links Bridge Vineyards!

 Keep Us in Mind!